 Great American Teach-in is a day local businesses introduce children to the variety of job opportunities.
-Sometimes exposing a young child to a different and varied career options can spark an idea or invention that changes lives.
+Sometimes opening a young child’s mind to a different and various career options can spark an idea or invention that changes the world.
 Everyone can’t be a doctor, lawyer, nurse, teacher or police officer.

 Here are a few things you must have when presenting at the Great American Teach-In.

-- You must have props.
+2. You must have props.
 Depending on the age of your audience, props are a must.
 Children of all ages are very visual.
 ‘Seeing is believing’.
 It’s true.
-Nothing is more boring to a child than someone standing there talking.
+Nothing is more boring to a child than someone standing there lecturing.

-- You must have a camera.
+3. You must have a camera.
 A camera phone will do.
-You want to have a camera to take pictures of the classroom and when permitted, the children.
+You want to have a camera to take pictures of the classroom and, when permitted, the children.
 I always put pictures on Facebook and other social platforms.
 Everyone likes to see their face on the computer, including me.
 I use my company Facebook page as a journal.
 That way, I always have a record our activity in chronological order.
 I have some great pictures and memories of Teach-ins.

-- You must have a slide show or video or pictures, if you don’t have props.
+4. You must have a slide show or video or pictures, if you don’t have props.
 Back to the visual component.
-Hearing is one thing.
-But being able to use more than one sensory organ, i.e., hearing and seeing, will make your visit extra memorable.
+Hearing is one thing, but being able to use more than one sensory organ, i.e., hearing and seeing, will make your visit extra memorable.
 Visuals will also help a person keep organized.

-- You must have something to hand out.
+5. You must have something to hand out.
 Today I visited Westshore Elementary for my Great American Teach-in.
 I spoke to third graders and fourth graders.
 I handed out stickers that say, “I Recycle Electronics” with our logo and website on it.
 Before I handed them out, I had the class raise their right hand and repeat after me; “I promise to recycle computers with a responsible recycler.”
 It’s funny how ten and eleven year olds will do things for a sticker.
 Suggestions: a coloring book/page, keychain, sticker, or any trinket with your information.

-- You must have questions for your audience.
+6. You must have questions for your audience.
 You will get a lot of ridiculous feedback, especially from the younger ones.
-But that is just part of it.
+But that is just part of the fun.
 I usually bring obsolete electronics like old car phones and floppy disks.
-I ask them what they are and how they might have got their name.
+I ask them what they are and how they might have gotten their name.
 Also, I bring circuit boards from different items.
 It’s fun to let them guess what they came out of.
 These days lots of things have computers, e.g. cars, mobile phones, smoke detectors, etc.

-7. You must have answers to lots of weird questions.
+7. You must have patience and understanding.
 The first class of third graders, I handed out postcards.
 One young lady was fanning herself, and asked ‘why, when she fans herself, does cold air come to her face?’
-I went to another question.
-I told her I had to think about that one.
+I told her I had to think about that one, and went to another question.